dominickpastore/pymd4c/README.md

   the parser leaves an inline element in the Markdown source.
 * `text_callback` - A function (or other callable) to be called whenever the parser has text to add to the current block or inline element.

+The `parse()` method can raise `md4c.ParseError` in the event of a problem during parsing, such as running out of memory.
+This does not signal invalid syntax, as there is no such thing in Markdown.
+It can also emit any exception raised by any of the callbacks (except `md4c.StopParsing`, which is caught and handled quietly).

+#### Callback Details

 `enter_block_callback`, `leave_block_callback`, `enter_span_callback`, and
 `leave_span_callback` all must accept two parameters: